cshum/imagor/docs/docs/mozjpeg-support.md

+---
+description: Build variant using MozJPEG for improved JPEG compression efficiency, reducing file sizes up to 30% at the cost of slower encoding.
+---

 # MozJPEG Support

 By default, imagor uses libjpeg-turbo for JPEG encoding, which provides fast compression.
 For enhanced JPEG compression at the cost of slower encoding speed, imagor provides a MozJPEG-enabled variant that includes [MozJPEG](https://github.com/mozilla/mozjpeg) support through libvips.